Pricing Change Head · Free

 Expect: Head replacement is complex: 40-60 seconds.
 May need 2-4 refinements for optimal neck blending and lighting match.

-2. Describe the replacement you need
+2. Describe the head you want

 Copy one of these to get started:

-Head swap from another photo replace the head of the person on the right with the head from the reference photo, blend seamlessly at the neck
+Head swap from another photo replace the head of the person on the right with the head from the reference photo, blend at the neck

 Use better expression from different shot swap this person's head with the head from the reference image where they have a better expression, match the lighting